Singular value distribution of dense random matrices with block Markovian dependence: Proofs

 This concludes the proof. \end{proof} \begin{proposition} Assume that $X$ starts in equilibrium and let $0\leq r \leq R$ be positive integers.
 Then, for any $m \in \mathbb{Z}_{\geq 0}^{R}$ with $m_{i}=1$ for $i=1,\ldots,r$, it holds that as $n$ tends to infinity

 where the maximum runs over all sequences of distinct edges $e_1,\ldots,e_R\in \vec{E}_n$. \end{proposition} We will prove a better bound than \Cref{prop: MomentsPower1Sharper}.
-Recall from \Cref{sec: Dependence} that \cite{fleermann2021almost} improved the convergence in probability of \cite{hochstattler2016semicircle} to convergence almost surely provided additional assumptions on the rate of decay of the correlations.
+Recall from \Cref{sec: Dependence} that \cite{fleermann2021almost} improved the convergence in probability of \cite{hochstattler2016semicircle} to convergence almost surely provided additional assumptions.
 It turns out that the most immediate generalization of their results would be too restrictive to include block Markov chains because the correlations in \Cref{prop: MomentsPower1Sharper} do not decay sufficiently quickly.

 The correlation between edges $e_i$ and $e_j$ is maximal when the ending point of $e_i$ is equal to the starting point of $e_j$.
 Correspondingly, \Cref{prop: MomentsPower1Sharper} can be improved when there are many edges whose ending point is not the starting point of some other edge.
 This improvement could be a point of departure to strengthen \Cref{thm: SingValN} and \Cref{thm: SingValP} to convergence almost surely.